White bread: History

+Japanese milk bread, a type of soft white bread, is popular in Asia, particularly in Japan, and has artisan status there.
+Bread was not a traditional food in Japan, but it came into culinary use there after the American response to post-World War II Japanese rice shortages included relief shipments of wheat.
+The style of bread became popular outside Asia in the 2020s.

+Fortification

 While a bran- and wheatgerm-discarding milling process can help improve white flour's shelf life, it does remove nutrients like some dietary fiber, iron, B vitamins, micronutrients and essential fatty acids.
 The US government has mandated since 1941 fortification of white flour-based foods with some of the nutrients lost in milling, like thiamin, riboflavin, niacin, and iron.
 This mandate came about in response to the vast nutrient deficiencies seen in US military recruits at the start of World War II.
 This fortification led to nearly universal eradication of deficiency diseases in the US, such as pellagra and beriberi (deficiencies of niacin and thiamine, respectively) and white bread continues to contain these added vitamins to this day.

 Folic acid is another nutrient that some governments have mandated is added to enriched grains like white bread.
 In the US and Canada, these grains have been fortified with mandatory levels of folic acid since 1998 because of its important role in preventing birth defects.
 Since fortification began, the rate of neural tube defects has decreased by approximately one-third in the US.
 Folic acid supplementation was mandated in the UK in September 2021, joining more than 80 countries in the world with this public health measure.